nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - The `PHONE_NUMBER` of the contact must be at least 3 digits long.
 - The `EMAIL` of the contact must be in the format `local-part@domain`.

-    - `Local-part`: Only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+    - `local-part`: Only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
 The local-part may not start or end with any special characters.
-    - `Domain`:
+    - `domain`:

         - Ends with a domain label at least 2 characters long.
         - Have each domain label start and end with alphanumeric characters.